Dominic0407/ThreatLens/README.md

 ThreatLens is an offline Python CLI tool that ingests synthetic security event data, extracts interpretable features, applies a rule-based weighted scoring model, uses a lightweight Random Forest classifier to support prioritization, maps events to ATT&CK-style behavior categories, and generates analyst-friendly reports.

-> **Portfolio project** — Built to demonstrate practical cybersecurity data analysis skills for hiring managers and SOC-adjacent roles.
-Operates fully offline on synthetic/sanitized data.
-Not a production SOC platform.

 ---

 ## Why This Project Matters